Canadian Tobacco and Nicotine Survey (CTNS)

 This is a sample survey with a stratified sample and cross-sectional design.

-For the 15 to 24 years old, the CTNS sample has a targeted respondent sample, where the person is the sampling unit.
+For the 15 to 24 years old, the CTNS sample has a one-stage design, and the person is the sampling unit.

 For the 25 years old and older, the CTNS sample has a two-stage design: the sampling unit for the first stage is the dwelling, and the sampling unit for the second stage is the person.